typelevel/grackle/docs/src/main/paradox/tutorial/in-memory-model.md

 @@snip [StarWarsData.scala](/demo/src/main/scala/starwars/StarWarsData.scala) { #model_types }

-The data structure is slightly complicated by the use of by-name arguments for the `friends` members: this is to support cycles of friendship, eg.,
+The data structure is slightly complicated by the need to support support cycles of friendship, eg.,

 ```json
 query {